fastly/compute-actions/README.md

 This repository contains GitHub Actions to help you build on Fastly's Compute@Edge platform, such as installing the CLI, and building and deploying services.

-> **IMPORTANT:** GitHub Actions for Compute@Edge is currently in beta.
-For more information on what this means, read the [Fastly product and feature lifecycle](https://docs.fastly.com/products/fastly-product-lifecycle#beta) guide.
+> **IMPORTANT:** Compute@Edge is currently in limited availability.
+For more information on what this means, read the [Fastly product and feature lifecycle](https://docs.fastly.com/products/fastly-product-lifecycle#limited-availability) guide.

 ## Usage